gonzalocasas/Specifications/docs/index.md

 - Network Servers
 - Handlers

-Incidentally, those components are interacting with other external entities on which we have - if any - only few controls:
+Additionally, these components interact with external entities over which we have little or no control:

 - Nodes (also known as end-devices)
 - Gateways